 Amazon Redshift Vs Hadoop: Data Replication

-Hevo – The Easiest way to Move Data to Redshift
+Hevo: The Easiest Way to Move Data to Amazon Redshift

-Hevo Data helps you move data from a wide array of data sources to Redshift in real-time.
-Hevo facilitates this over an intuitive point and click interface without you having to write a single line of code.
+Hevo Data helps you move data from 100+ data sources to Amazon Redshift in real-time.
+Hevo facilitates this over an intuitive point and clicks interface without you having to write a single line of code.
 This will ensure your data is reliably moved to Redshift in just a few minutes.

 Amazon Redshift Vs Hadoop: Pricing

-The cost of a Hadoop cluster includes the cost of hardware and cost of the engineering skill set required in managing the cluster.
-Most of the Hadoop based software is typically open source and can be used free of cost if there is no need for external support to maintain them.
+The cost of a Hadoop cluster includes the cost of hardware and the cost of the engineering skillset required in managing the cluster.
+Most of the Hadoop-based software is typically open source and can be used free of cost if there is no need for external support to maintain them.
 It is very tough to attach a number to the cost of a Hadoop cluster since it would depend on the type of hardware and the capacity of the cluster that is required.